 Bitcoin transactions will be processed by us and broadcast to the Bitcoin network where they will require confirmations before they are picked up by the recipient wallet provider and credited to the receiving wallet.
-You can view your transaction on the Blockchain by entering the transaction ID on an online block explorer, or by clicking the transaction ID in your History.
+You can view your transaction on the Blockchain by entering the transaction ID on an online block explorer, or by locating the transaction in question on your Dashboard and clicking the transaction ID.

 Below is an image of a transaction on the Blockchain, with each important aspect labelled and explained below.